dmrom7/geogbrowns/content/publication/22-01-13-OC/index.md

 publication: "Bloomsbury Publishing PLC"
 publication_short: ""

-abstract: Based on new evidence that challenges existing theories of urban inequality, Urban Inequality argues that the changing pattern of earnings and occupational inequality in Johannesburg is better described by the professionalionalisation of employment
+abstract: "Based on new evidence that challenges existing theories of urban inequality, Urban Inequality argues that the changing pattern of earnings and occupational inequality in Johannesburg is better described by the professionalionalisation of employment